pelias/documentation/search.md

 ## Set the number of results returned

-By default, Mapzen Search results 10 places, unless otherwise specified.
+By default, Pelias results 10 places, unless otherwise specified.
 If you want a different number of results, set the `size` parameter to the desired number.
 This example shows returning only the first result.

 | parameter | value |
 | :--- | :--- |